HouseRulesDLP/OSE/character_classes/Fighter.md

 19. **Slayer:** Pick a specific type of enemy (bears, goblins, dragons, etc).
 You gain +1 to hit and +2 critical chance vs these creatures.
 You also gain [[Advantage]] on saving throws vs the supernatural abilities of these creatures.
 20. **Weapon Specialist:** Pick a specific type of weapon (battle axe, arming sword, longbow, etc).
 You gain +1 to hit and +Level/2 (round up) damage while wielding weapons of this type.

-## Minimum Damage
+### Minimum Damage
 Fighters are experts at dealing damage.
 If your attack misses the target's AC by your level your less, you still deal your attack's minimum damage to the target.

-## Weapon Specialization
+### Weapon Specialization
 Select 1 specific weapon type (such as Battle Axe, Long Bow, Arming Sword, etc).
-You gain +1 To Hit and +2 Damage with this weapon.
+You gain +1 To Hit and +Level/2 Damage with this weapon.

-## Followers
+### Followers
 A fighter may conquer or build a stronghold at any time they have the means to do so.
 After establishing their stronghold they may be granted a noble title (or assume one if their stronghold is in true wilderness).
 With a stronghold, after reaching the prestige that comes with attaining 10th level, they will draw followers who will swear fealty to the new lord/lady.
-These followers consist of the following:
-- 3d6 infantry
-- 2d6 archers
-- 1d6 cavalry
-- 1 sergeant per 10 troops
-- 1 lieutenant per 3 sergeants
-- 1 captain if there are at least 2 lieutenants.
-- A number of peasants, depending on how tame and abundant the surrounding lands are, will arrive to work the land.

-These followers will all trickle in over the course of several months and will garrison the PC's stronghold for 50% the normal pay due to their loyalty.
-They also gain +1 morale.
-Additionally, each month the PC should make a Competent Charisma check.
-Upon a success, 1d4 1st level fighters will show up seeking the PC's tutelage.
-All followers of 1st level or higher count among the PC's retainers.
+Your GM will inform you of which followers arrive and when.

-## Fighter Level Progression
+###### Fighter Level Progression
 <table>
     <thead>
         <tr>